Stewart Robson

 Stewart Ian Robson (born 6 November 1964) is an English former football player and TV and radio football pundit.
 He played for Arsenal, West Ham United where he was their player of the season in 1988, and Coventry City.
-After his footballing career ended he took on a role as a TV and radio pundit for Arsenal TV until 2012, ESPN, TalkSPORT and BT Sport.
-He is currently ESPN's lead co-commentator for FA Cup and EFL Cup working alongside Jon Champion, and Bundesliga with Derek Rae.
+After his footballing career ended he took on a role as a TV and radio pundit for Arsenal TV until 2012, ESPN, Talksport and TNT Sports.
+He is currently ESPN's lead color commentator for FA Cup and EFL Cup working alongside Jon Champion and Martin Tyler (world feed), and Bundesliga with Derek Rae, who he also provides commentary alongside in the FIFA/EA FC video game series since 2021.

 Career

 Arsenal

 Born in Billericay, Essex, he was educated at Alleyn Court Prep School in Westcliff on Sea and Brentwood School.
 Robson joined Arsenal as a schoolboy in 1978.
 He made his debut soon after his 17th birthday, on 5 December 1981 against West Ham United, and became a regular player in the Arsenal side under manager Terry Neill and his eventual successor Don Howe.

 Robson showed great promise as a young footballer, both in his versatility (although he usually played in midfield, he was equally adept in defence as full back or centre back) and his competitiveness; he was an enthusiastic runner and tackler.
 He was the Arsenal's 1985 Player of the Year, and made the England senior squad.
 Then an injury in the cup tie against Rotherham on 25 January 1986 wrecked his season.
 He was out for over two months with groin trouble, and missed his England call up, and that probably cost him a place in the World Cup, and was on the stand by-list.

 After the arrival of George Graham as manager in May 1986, Robson found himself out of the Arsenal side, only playing five matches of the 1986–87 season, before losing his place to Steve Williams.
 Leaving in January 1987, he had played 186 matches for Arsenal, scoring 21 goals.